 - Briefing in Kii-Tanabe at the start of your walk

-- Pre-departure pack including track notes, maps and a Japanese phrasebook
+- Pre-departure pack including track notes and maps

 - Local bus tickets